XuqiuyeLi/Web-Monitor-Server/README.md

 - `npm install --save request-promise`

 **Run the app.js**
-Warnings: the program takes only two arguments: <url> and <path-to-sample-file>,
+Warnings: the program takes only two arguments: <url> and <path-to-sample-file>, incorrect number of arguments and invalid ones will result in errors
+	- Sample run `node app.js http://www.google.com sample.txt`
+		- You can replace the url and the path
+	- It will show on the terminal how many seconds have passed since the prober started monitoring the webiste
+	- Check the **sample.txt** for the full report including <time>,<statusCode>

 ### HTTP Status Codes